 Dr. John Davis is an infectious diseases physician and Clinician-Educator with focus on Immunocompromised Hosts.
 His interests are primarily with the infectious diseases of the Immunocompromised Host, broadly defined to include patients living with HIV, who have undergone solid-organ or bone-marrow transplantation, and patients who are maintained on immunosuppressive agents.
 Dr. Davis’ educational interests and activities are diverse, and span the spectrum of medical education, from undergraduate and pre-professional education, including medical education and residency/fellowship training, through to continuing medical education for experienced physicians.
 He currently serves as the Associate Dean for Medical Education at The Ohio State University College of Medicine.

-1. Recall the burden of HPV infections in sexual/gender minority populations.
+1. Recall the burden of HPV infections in sexual and gender minority (SGM) populations.

-3. Explain the potential benefits of vaccination for HPV in general, and for SGM populations in particular.
+2. Explain the potential benefits of vaccination for HPV prevention.

-4. Discuss barriers to implementation of vaccination in current practice, and how to address them.
+3. Discuss barriers to implementation of vaccination in current practice.